Medically reviewed by Kristin Hall, FNP

-- Regulating synthesis of collagen, a protein that gives your skin strength and elasticity.
+Regulating synthesis of collagen, a protein that gives your skin strength and elasticity.
 Collagen production declines with age and skin damage.

-- Maintaining hydration.
-Some evidence suggests vitamin C protects against moisture loss.
-Wrinkling and other signs of aging are directly related to loss of moisture in the skin.
+Maintaining hydration.
+Some evidence suggests vitamin C protects against moisture loss, wrinkling and other signs of aging are directly related to loss of moisture in the skin.

 Various factors can reduce your skin’s vitamin C content, including aging, sun damage and exposure to pollutants like smoking.

-- A 2017 analysis in the journal Nutrients looks at existing literature on vitamin C in skin health.
+A 2017 analysis in the journal Nutrients looks at existing literature on vitamin C in skin health.
 In particular, the researchers compare research on dietary vitamin C versus topical vitamin C. They found that supplementing can increase the levels of vitamin C in the blood and positively affect vitamin C in the skin, but only to a certain extent.
-“Dietary supplementation is therefore only expected to be effective in elevating vitamin C in individuals who have below saturation plasma levels prior to intervention,” the researchers write.
+“Dietary supplementation is therefore only expected to be effective in elevating vitamin C in individuals who have below saturation plasma levels prior to intervention,” the researchers wrote.
 In other words, only those people who are vitamin C deficient will see positive effects on their skin by supplementing with the vitamin.

-- The same Nutrients paper looked at research regarding topical application of vitamin C and found a few observations worth noting.
+The same Nutrients paper looked at research regarding topical application of vitamin C and found a few observations worth noting.
 First, the researchers say, vitamin C can only be absorbed by the skin in the form of ascorbic acid (just one of the many types of vitamin C), according to existing studies.
-And that isn’t enough -- the ascorbic acid formula must be stable enough to resist oxidation (damage from oxygen) and still overcome challenges of skin penetration.
-Further, the researchers write, “if plasma (blood) levels are saturated, then it appears that topical application does not increase vitamin C content.”
+And that isn’t enough — the ascorbic acid formula must be stable enough to resist oxidation (damage from oxygen) and still overcome challenges of skin penetration.
+Further, the researchers wrote, “if plasma (blood) levels are saturated, then it appears that topical application does not increase vitamin C content.”

-- Significant research has indicated vitamin C supplementation and/or topical application can have positive effects on wound healing.
+Significant research has indicated vitamin C supplementation and/or topical application can have positive effects on wound healing.
 Inflammation and collagen production at wound sites are affected by vitamin C, both orally and topically.
 However, as with other vitamin C research, just how dramatic these effects are may be related to a person’s vitamin C intake to begin with.

 People with certain types of cancer or digestive problems may be more prone to deficiency.
-Also, those with severe burns or injuries, thyroid conditions, or smokers may have lower vitamin C levels.
+Also, those with severe burns or injuries, thyroid conditions or smokers may have lower vitamin C levels.

 For men with poor diets, deficiency is not uncommon.
-The 2003-2004 National Health and Nutrition Examination Survey found 7% of Americans are vitamin C deficient and even more lack sufficient levels of the vitamin.
+The 2003-2004 National Health and Nutrition Examination Survey found seven percent of Americans are vitamin C deficient and even more lack sufficient levels of the vitamin.

 Signs of vitamin C deficiency — known as scurvy in extreme cases — include:

-- Poor wound healing
+Poor wound healing

 However — and this is a big one — there is little evidence that topical or supplemental vitamin C will have any positive dermatologic effects on the skin of someone who has adequate vitamin C.

 If you have reason to suspect you don’t have enough vitamin C, you could try supplementation and/or topical vitamin C to help bolster your skin’s health.
-However, if you have signs of severe deficiency, you need to see a doctor.